- 100% pure natural Ingredients

 Exercise also increases blood flow to your muscles as well as your scalp, while sweating removes toxins to unclog hair follicles and give way to new hair growth.

 When you stress out, a chemical called ‘cortisol’ is generated by the body in response, and this is bad for your beard growing campaign.

-For one, cortisol constricts blood vessels, which then reduces the amount of nutrients that make it to your blood in order to grow the hair follicles.
+For one, cortisol constricts blood vessels, which then reduces the number of nutrients that make it to your blood in order to grow the hair follicles.